The discovery of three pulsars in the globular cluster M15 with the FAST

 \section{Discussion}

 In Figure~\ref{Fig2}, the pulsar timing positions and {\it Chandra} X-ray source positions in M15 are presented on an X-ray map from the {\it Chandra} Data Archive (Obs ID: 14618) in equatorial coordinates.
 Among these pulsars, none of them has an X-ray counterpart.
 MSPs can emit X-ray radiation in different ways: thermal origin, non-thermal origin and emission from a shock as seen in ``black widow" and ``redback" pulsars \citep{harding-thermal,berker-xray,blackwidowxray,redbackxray}.
 Unlike what is often seen in such {\it spider} systems none of the pulsars in M15 show eclipses.
 The non-detection of the X-ray counterpart indicates the thermal radiation from M15 pulsars is too faint to be detected, or the axis of non-thermal radiation may not be aligned with the Earth.

-In Figure.\ref{Fig3}, the integrated average pulse profiles and timing residuals for all pulsars in M15 is presented.
+In Figure \ref{Fig3}, the integrated average pulse profiles and timing residuals for all the pulsars in M15 are presented.
 Due to limitations in data quality, not all observational data were utilized.
-The pulse profiles of M15I, K, and L are from only one observation, because of their limited detections and significant interference.